 When my son was in second grade, his teacher required 20-minutes of reading each night.
 Being a teacher myself, I saw how children who only read the minimum amount of time never really excelled at reading.
 Because of this, I had my son read for an hour each night.
 At first he thought it was an “awful lot of reading”.
 However, after about a month, he was enjoying the reading so much that I never heard another complaint.

 I believe that raising children is a lot like training a dog.
 If you get a dog as a puppy and you never feed it from the table, then your dog will not beg for food.
 However, the minute you feed your dog from the table, you will forever have him drooling on your knee as he begs for more.
 If you establish a specific time and place for your child to read and you are consistent, then your child knows what to expect.
 This makes your job as a parent so much easier.

-FOUR – Book Chat
+Strategy Four – Book Chat

+Finally, Book Chat is my fourth strategy for 3rd Grade Reading Help.
 Talk with your child about what they are reading.
 Children love to talk about the movies that they see.
 They can tell you every aspect of the movie, because they get so engrossed in the movie that they feel like they are part of it.
 They can tell you all about the characters and what they did.
 They can tell you why a particular character ended up in a hair-raising situation, and how that character finally saved the day.
 You might say that their “movie watching comprehension grade” is an A+.

 You can do the exact same thing with your book chats.
 Ask your child who the characters are and what they are like.
 Are they nice?
-Why – what do they do that makes them nice?
+Why?
+W hat do they do that makes them nice?
 Are they mean?
-Why – what do they do that makes them mean?
+Why?
+What do they do that makes them mean?
 Where do they live?
-Is it present day, the past, the future, or a fantasy world.
+Is it present day, the past, the future, or a fantasy world?
 Describe where the story takes place.
 If they do a good enough job, you will understand the book as well as you understand the movies that they tell you about.